The History of Linfield Hall

 The building was renamed Linfield Hall in 1968 after Frederic Bloomfield Linfield (July 17,1866–September 24,1948), professor of agriculture, Director of the Montana Agricultural Experiment Station from 1904 to 1937, and Dean of the College of Agriculture from 1913 to 1937.

 Professor Linfield came to Montana in 1902 after serving ten years with the Utah Agricultural Experiment Station.
 He began a dryland farming research program in 1906 after a buggy trip around the state to learn the concerns of Montana’s producers.

 Linfield was the principal of the School of Agriculture short courses from 1903 to 1907 when the school was reorganized by Linfield and President J. Hamilton to offer a three year course of study with classes held six months of the year.
 Linfield was appointed as the first Dean of the School of Agriculture in 1913 and remained Dean until his retirement in 1937, a total of 24 years.
 The School was reorganized again in 1922 to offer unit courses in specific departmental topics.
 Group courses in diversified farming, livestock production, and tractor grain farming were offered from 1929 to 1933.

 Professor Linfield managed the early development of policies, procedures and direction for both the Montana Agricultural Experiment Station and the College of Agriculture, laying the foundation for the institutions as they exist today—responsive to the needs of producers and students.
 His vision and persistence are unmatched.

-Frederic Bloomfield Linfield died in Billings in 1948 at the age of 82.
-The building where he spent the vast majority of his career guiding the fledgling agricultural education and research activities for Montana was named in his honor in September 1968.
+F.B.
+Linfield died in Billings in 1948 at the age of 82.
+The building where he spent the vast majority of his career guiding the fledgling agricultural education and research activities for Montana still houses agricultural offices, classrooms and research spaces.